Home » About » Get Involved » Giving » Opportunities for Giving » Bishop's Charitable Assistance Fund (BCAF)

 Bishop's Charitable Assistance Fund

-Pictured above: The Most Reverend Peter A. Libasci, Bishop of Manchester, has once again named Alex and Lisa Walker the Co-Chairs of the Bishop’s Charitable Assistance Fund for 2022.
+Pictured above: The Most Reverend Peter A. Libasci, Bishop of Manchester, has named Sean and Liz Feren as Co-Chairs of the Bishop’s Charitable Assistance Fund for 2023.

 About the BCAF

 The Bishop’s Charitable Assistance Fund is a not-for-profit organization within the Catholic Church in New Hampshire.
 The Fund enables the Bishop of Manchester, through a board of directors, to make grants to not-for-profit organizations without regard to religious affiliation for projects that help people in New Hampshire meet their basic needs.
 Volunteer lay men and women, who serve as Directors, make recommendations to the Bishop of Manchester for grants with an emphasis on meeting basic needs of food, clothing, shelter, heat and other necessities.
 The grants go to organizations in New Hampshire whose mission and operations are consistent with the mission of the Roman Catholic Church.

 CLICK HERE to make a donation to the BCAF.
 If you would like to mail in a donation, please make the check out to the Bishop’s Charitable Assistance Fund, 153 Ash Street, Manchester, NH 03104.
 If you have questions, please contact Melanie English at firstname.lastname@example.org or (603) 663-0166.

 The Bishop’s Charitable Assistance Fund is now accepting applications for grants for 2023.
 The BCAF gives preference to tax-exempt organizations that assist with basic needs, such as food, shelter, clothing and home heating.
 Guidelines and instructions on how to apply are available through the BCAF grant application form.